In this article, you will learn about the 4 main components on your BELCO bill and what each section means in simple terms. Read on to learn more.

 What are the components of my BELCO bill?

-Tier Three, or over 700 kWhs, which is billed at a rate that is approximately 60% higher than tier one, and approximately 33% higher than tier two.
+Tier Three, or over 700 kWhs, which is billed at a rate that is approximately 56% higher than tier two.

 The fewer kWhs you use each month, the lower the total Regulatory Authority Fee (RAF) will be on your BELCO bill.
 The RAF contributes to the RA’s operating expenses for regulating the Electricity Sector, including projects like developing renewable energy.
-As of March 2022, the RAF is currently billed at just over half a cent (one half of a penny on the dollar) per kWh.
+As of October 2023, the RAF is currently billed at just over half a cent (one half of a penny on the dollar) per kWh, or $.00545 per kWh.